 The 2017 ANZOS Young Investigator Award, sponsored by Novo Nordisk

-Applications are now open for the 2017 ANZOS Young Investigator Award
+Applications are now closed for the 2017 ANZOS Young Investigator Award

 This is the most prestigious of the ANZOS research awards, made to recognise and encourage the research careers of young or recently graduated scientists active in obesity-related research.
 The award is based on a consideration of the originality, ingenuity and productivity of the applicant over the past 5 years.
 Final judgement of the successful applicant will include the ANZOS Award Subcommittee’s assessment of that contribution as well as some assessment of how the applicant proposes to use the awarded funds.